Charmenability of arithmetic groups of product type: -structures, singularity and criteria for charmenability

 By amenability of $(B,\nu)$, we may find a measurable $\Gamma$-map $\theta: B \to C$.
 We claim that the state $\phi := \bary({\theta}_*\nu) \in C$ is $\Gamma$-invariant.
 In fact, we claim that this holds for every measurable $\Gamma$-map $\theta: B \to \cS(A)$.

-Since $A$ is separable, the data of a $\Gamma$-map $\theta: B \to \cS(A)$ is the same as the data of a ucp map $E: A \to L^\infty(B)$.
-Now the set $\tC$ of such maps is a convex set, and it is compact with respect to the topology of pointwise ultraweak convergence.
+The set $\tC$ of such maps $\theta$ is a convex set, and since $A$ is separable, there is an affine bijection between $\tC$ and the convex set of $\Gamma$-equivariant ucp maps $E: A \to L^\infty(B)$.
+When endowed with the topology of pointwise ultraweak convergence, this later convex set of ucp maps is compact.
+This induces on $\tC$ a structure of compact convex space.
 So by Krein-Milman it is the closed convex hull of its extremal points.
-Moreover, the map $\theta \in \tC \mapsto \bary(\theta_*\nu) \in \cS(A)$ is affine and continuous on $\tC$.
+Moreover, the map $\theta \in \tC \mapsto \bary(\theta_*\nu) \in \cS(A)$ is affine and continuous.
 So it suffices to prove our claim under the assumption that $\theta$ is an extremal map in $\tC$.

 Let $\theta: B \to \cS(A)$ be an extremal map, and denote by $E: A \to L^\infty(B)$ the corresponding $\Gamma$-equivariant ucp map.
 We may extend the $\Gamma$-action on $A$ to an action on $A^{**}$, and we may also extend $E$ to a normal $\Gamma$-ucp map $A^{**} \to L^\infty(B)$.
 We denote by $z \in \cZ(A^{**})$ the central support of $E$, and set $M = zA^{**}$, so that $(M,E)$ is a $(\Gamma,L^\infty(B))$-von Neumann algebra.